Ne0re0/Notes/XSS.md

 - A mini local port scanner (more information on this is covered in the TryHackMe XSS room).

-# Reflexcted XSS : Client-Side -> URL bar
+# Reflected XSS : Client-Side -> URL bar

 http://10.10.186.74/#/track-result?id=<iframe src="javascript:alert(`xss`)">